Welcome to Shoals: Life on Appledore Island Appledore Island is a near-pristine, coastal environment, and

 All campus laboratories are equipped with microscopes, and sea tables with continuously running seawater for maintaining organisms.
 The largest lab, "Palmer-Kinne Laboratory" has bench space for sixty participants; the Grass Foundation Laboratory, Kiggins Commons Lab and Laighton Lab are used for smaller programs.
 A modest library, and computer lab are located in Laighton House.
 Classrooms located in Kiggins Commons, Laighton House and Hamilton House have standard A/V equipment and wireless Internet access.
 CLICK HERE for pictures, panoramas and movies!

 The kitchen is noted for its hearty cuisine, particularly fresh, local seafood dishes.
 Those with dietary preferences, such as vegetarians, generally find it easy to satisfy their needs.
-Meals are served cafeteria-style.
+Meals are served cafeteria-style in the main dining hall in Kiggins Commons.
 Meal times are as follows: 7:30am/12:30pm/6:00pm on Monday - Saturday; and 10:00am (brunch)/5:00pm on Sundays.
+Snacks and beverages are available 24/7.

 Mail services are fairly regular for most of the summer, but are subject to change or cancellation depending on sea and weather conditions.
 Most cell phones work on Appledore Island!
 Participants should plan to bring their own cell phone; in an emergency, Shoals staff will provide assistance.
 Internet service is provided via satellite; wireless hot-spots are located in some campus buildings.